-The facility will enable the school to offer new and expanded career and technical education programs in 14 highly skilled areas: Automotive Technology, Computer Science, Cybersecurity, Construction Technology, Culinary Arts, Electrical, Engineering, Forensic Science, Graphic Communications, Health Occupations, HVAC, Marine Biology, Plumbing, and Welding.
+The facility will enable the school to offer new and expanded career and technical education programs in highly skilled areas, including Automotive Technology, Computer Science, Cybersecurity, Construction Technology, Culinary Arts, Electrical, Engineering, Forensic Science, Graphic Arts, Allied Health, HVAC, Marine Biology, Plumbing, Welding, and Radio and Television Broadcasting.

-No. The increase would be applied once and remain in effect in subsequent years, but the increase is not compounded year after year.
+No. The increase will be applied once and remain in effect in subsequent years, but the increase is not compounded year after year.

 The State’s expanded School Construction Program makes reimbursement funding available only to cities and towns that allocate at least 3 percent of school operating budgets annually to building maintenance.
 If East Providence or any other community invests less than 3 percent, State funding would be revoked.
 In order to ensure that this requirement is met, East Providence has established a revolving capital fund, phased in over five years.
 In addition, the State now requires school districts to develop 5-year and 10-year facilities maintenance plans for every school building.

 - Who is leading the project?

 The East Providence Public Schools established a Building Committee that is leading the process of designing and constructing a new high school, with input and oversight from the East Providence School Committee.
 Members of the Building Committee are listed on https://epbuildingcommittee.com/about/.
 A team of third-party professionals has been hired to assist with delivery of the project, including:

 - Gilbane Building Co., Construction Manager at Risk; and

 - What is the timeline for the project?